noanoach/VulnDetective/Report.md

 ## Challenges

-- **Unavailable models:** phi-4 and gemma3:1b do not exist publicly.
+- **Unavailable models:** phi-4 and gemma3:1b do not exist publicly under those names.
-- Gated access required for Gemma on Hugging Face.
-- Time-consuming downloads for large models (~2.4GB).
-- Integration issues between Ollama and Hugging Face gated models.
+- Gemma 3 1B IT is chat-oriented and tends to produce verbose explanations instead of short, structured answers.
+- Difficult to suppress interactive mode completely with certain llama.cpp flags.
+- Time-consuming initial loading of the model during first run.
+- Processing performance slower than expected on longer code inputs.
+- Difficulty forcing the model to comply strictly with a minimal output format (even with detailed prompts).

 ---

 ## Summary

-Despite the challenges, I built a working CLI that:
+Despite these challenges, I built a working CLI that:
-- Integrates with a local LLM.
+- Integrates with a local LLM via llama.cpp.
 - Accepts C/C++ code as input.
-- Outputs a vulnerability analysis.
+- Outputs vulnerability analysis, although improvements are still needed to enforce precise output formatting.

-The tool runs successfully using Gemma 2B via llama.cpp, and provides a solid foundation for future development.
+The tool runs successfully using **Gemma 3 1B IT** via llama.cpp and provides a solid foundation for future development.

 Next steps:
-- Structured parsing of LLM output.
-- Support additional languages and LLM models.
+- Refine system prompts for stricter control over model output.
+- Implement automated post-processing to strip unnecessary text.
+- Consider experimenting with alternative LLMs optimized for instruction-following.
-- Enhance the CLI with richer reporting features.
+- Add richer reporting and visualization features to the CLI.